wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/3-compare-capabilities-of-windows-365-azure-virtual-desktop.md

-Windows 365 and Azure Virtual Desktop (AVD) services are both virtual desktop solutions.
+**Windows 365** and **Azure Virtual Desktop** services are both virtual desktop solutions, also known as Desktop-as-a-Service.
 Let's explore some of the different capabilities of each.

 ### Windows 365

-**Windows 365** is a cloud-based service that automatically creates a new type of Windows virtual machine, known as Cloud PCs, for your end users.
-Windows 365 introduces a new way to experience Windows Client to organizations of all sizes.
+**Windows 365** is a cloud-based service that automatically creates a new type of Windows virtual machine, known as **Cloud PCs,** for your end users.
+Windows 365 introduces a new way to experience Windows client to organizations of all sizes.
 Securely stream the full Windows experience including, apps, data, and settings, from the Microsoft cloud to any personal or corporate device.
 Windows 365 provides the productivity, security, and collaboration benefits of Microsoft 365.
 Windows 365 is optimized for simplicity with predictable per user pricing.

 Windows 365 has the following capabilities: